 Both are thrilled to live in beautiful southwest Florida with its proximity to the ocean, year-round tennis and now…pickle ball.

 Dr. Simoneaux loves what he does and strives every day to improve the standard of care for his patients and helping to improve the quality of life for each of them and their families.

 I started working in the veterinary field in 2000, when I started working for Dr. Simoneaux.
 Never did I think I would love veterinary medicine this much.
 I love going to work!
 I have 1 dog and three cats.
 In my spare time I’m a complete beach bum and I absolutely love looking for sharks’ teeth.

-I’m originally from Palm Bay, Florida, and I moved to the west coast of Florida in 2005.
-I was in the U.S. Army for two years as a Military Police officer.
-Now that I am out of the military I can put my love for animals into my work like I have always wanted.
+I'm originally from Palm Bay, Florida and moved to the west coast of Florida in 2005.
+I was in the US Army for two years as a Military Police officer.
+Now that I am out I can put my love for animals into my work like I've always wanted.

 New Hope Pet Hospital

 Veterinary Emergency Clinic

 17829 Murdock Cir Suite 1